 This curry dish is so simple to make plus it's full of good-tasting healthy foods.
 The combination of crushed tomatoes, coconut milk, and curry spice will have you spooning up that creamy sauce.

 One thing I love about this dish is I typically have just about everything on hand at all times.
 Chickpeas, crushed tomatoes, canned coconut milk, ginger, garlic, rice, and spices are all pantry staples in my kitchen.
-All I need to shop for is the spinach and mushrooms and dinner is served.

 It comes together quickly and makes for even better leftovers for the next day.